Creating goals

 Mora determines a goal’s health status automatically based on its target date, step completion, and recent activity:

-- On track — the goal is progressing normally, or has been marked complete
+- On track — the goal is progressing at a reasonable pace relative to its timeline

 - Overdue — the target date has passed and the goal is not complete